jjcapellan/auth/README.md

 }
 ```

-### *5. Users authorization*
+### **5. Users authorization**
 This library provides a helper function **GetAuthMiddleware** to get a default middleware to be used in router.
-**func GetAuthMiddleware(authLevel int) func(http.Handler) http.Handler**
+**func GetAuthMiddleware(authLevel int, notLoggedURL string, forbiddenURL string) func(http.Handler) http.Handler**
 * *authLevel*: minimum authorization level to access protected route.
+* *notLoggedURL*: redirection url in case user is not logged or expired session (Ex: "/login.html").
+If not defined ("") then simply returns a 403 code.
-Returned middleware redirects the user to login url if auth cookie is not valid, or sends status unauthorized (401) if user auth level is lower than required.
+* *forbiddenURL*: redirection url in case user auth level is lower than required.
+If not defined ("") then simply returns a 403 code.

 Example:
 ```golang